wellcomecollection/docs/rfcs/055-genres-as-concepts/README.md

-As this would also require a more significant change to the Catalogue API and Works pages to link to the Genre's Concept page, and would result in API data containing inconsistent approaches for Genres vs Subjects, it would be better to consider this approach as part of API v3.
+As this would also require a more significant change to the Catalogue API and Works pages to link to the Genre's Concept page, and would result in API data containing inconsistent approaches for Genres vs Subjects or Contributors, it would be better to consider this approach as part of API v3, if desired.

 #### Do nothing